AmanuelT29/Managing-Directory-and-File-Permissions-in-Linux/README.md

   ### Task 3.
 Change file permissions on a hidden file

-The research team at my organization recently archived `.project_x.txt`.
+My organization recently archived `.project_x.txt`.
 They do not want anyone to have write access to this file, but the user and group should have read access.

 I reviewed the permissions of the `.project_x.txt` file and found that both the **user** and **group** had **write** access, while only the **user** had **read** access.
 To comply with policy, my task is to remove **write** privileges from both the **user** and **group**, and grant **read** permission to the **group**.